ClearBlade/native-libraries/crypto.md

 ## crypto.hmac(data, key, hashType)

-Returns the hmac signature of the supplied data.
+Returns the supplied data's HMAC signature.
-The only hash type currently supported is "sha256".
+The only hash type supported is sha256.
-Data and key may be either strings or Uint8Arrays.
+Data and keys are strings or Uint8Arrays.
 Returns a Uint8Array.

 **Example:**